xdenser/node-firebird-libfbclient/README.md

 # Reference

- createConnection() method will create Firebird Connection object for you
+ createConnection(\[options\]) method will create Firebird Connection object for you.

+ Optional `options` object may contain charset setting and conversion function

+    options = {
+       lc_ctype: string // alternative connection charset - default is "UTF8", see FB/IB documentation for possible values
+       lc_decode: (Buffer) => string // conversion function for text/varchar fields - this allows only to read fields, if not provided and lc_ctype is not UTF8 text fields will be returned as Buffer from FBResult
+    }

 ## Connection object